 Once in place I bolted the lumber down with stove bolts and nyloc nuts.
 Hard to see but had to notch the lumber to clear the curved cross beams on the outside edges.

-Got some pivot tie down loops at Tractor Supply and welded 4 sets per side evenly spaced
+Got some pivot tie down loops at Tractor Supply and welded 4 sets per side evenly spaced.

 It became clear very quickly that the floor was not long enough so I added more angle iron and two more boards crossways.
 The side parts of the trailer curved forward where I added them so had to trim the ends of the boards to fit but was no big deal.
 I then added the rock guard panel in front of that.
+I don't have the ramps shown but I just made them from 2 x 12's using a ramp kit.
+I eventually want to make a spot to store them underneath but for now just slide them in between the ATV tires and strap across the top.

 Here you can see the ramps.
-They are 10' long.
+I think they are 10' long.
 Bought the bolt on aluminum ramp kit to put on the ends of the lumber.
 Not the fanciest but you do what you have to on a budget.
-I eventually want to mount them underneath but for now just slide them under the ATV's with a strap across the top.